casmlab/DataChat/README.md

 # DataChat
 Code repo of AM23 short paper

+Steps:
-Create a python 3.9.12 environment
+1. Create a python 3.9.12 environment
-Have a Neo4j DB created and install the GraphDataScience plugin The run Streamlit streamlit run 03_streamlit.py
+2. Have a Neo4j DB created and install the GraphDataScience plugin
+3. The run Streamlit
+code(streamlit run 03_streamlit.py)